Nishaant-Soni/Fine_Tuning_DistilBERT_For_Sentiment_Classification_Using_LoRA/README.md

 ## Evaluation

-The model is evaluated on the validation set using accuracy as the metric.
-The evaluation function computes the accuracy of the model's predictions.
+The model is evaluated on the validation set using multiple metrics, including:

+- **Accuracy**: Measures the percentage of correct predictions.
+- **Precision**: Evaluates the proportion of true positive predictions among all positive predictions.
+- **Recall**: Measures the proportion of true positive predictions among all actual positive instances.
+- **F1-Score**: Provides a harmonic mean of precision and recall.

+The evaluation function computes these metrics to assess the model's performance.

 ## Results

 The trained model achieves the following results on the validation set:

-- **Accuracy**: 90.5%
+- **Accuracy**: 90.80%
+- **Precision**: 91.63%
+- **Recall**: 89.80%
+- **F1-Score**: 90.71%

 ## Usage